ansible-community/ansible-london-meetup/README.rst

 Ansible London Meetup
 =====================

-This repository holds interesting data about the `Ansible London, UK`_ meetup.
-It is inspired by the work of `keithresar`_ for the `Ansible Minneapolis`_ meetup.

 It turns out that organizing and managing a meetup is much easier when involving the community.